NicKylis/SveltNet/README.md

 # Sveltnet: An accurate lightweight Sequential CNN model
 The Sveltnet model aims to achieve the competent accuracy figures of common CNN models while being much smaller parameter-wise.
-By only utilizing a sum of around 100k trainable and non trainable parameters we manage to achieve similar accuracy to the much bigger and now historical [AlexNet model](https://github.com/paniabhisek/AlexNet) with ~57M parameters.<br>
+By only utilizing a summary of around 100k trainable and non trainable parameters we manage to achieve similar accuracy to the much bigger and now historical [AlexNet model](https://github.com/paniabhisek/AlexNet) with ~57M parameters.<br>
 This repository holds the testing results of a model on various known datasets.
 These include:
 - [The MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset)
 - [The fashion MNIST dataset](https://www.kaggle.com/datasets/zalando-research/fashionmnist)